Solar Panel Installation in Sacramento: 2026 Costs, Incentives, and What Homeowners Need to Know

 Battery or No Battery

-Batteries can help with backup power, time of use rates, and using more solar energy at home.
+Batteries can help with backup power, time-of-use rates, and using more solar energy at home.
 They also add cost and should be sized around critical loads, not vague promises.
 Ask what the battery will power, for how long, and what happens during an extended outage.

 If backup is the main concern, compare solar batteries with standby generator planning.